 Individuals in receipt of Passport funding choose their Community Mentor.
 The Community Mentor provides 1:1 support to work towards individualized goals to build skills, and independence and to connect to natural supports in the community.
 A Community Mentor’s role is to assist adults to serve in valued social roles.

-An innovative service that provides the opportunity for young adults who are experiencing transition and/or exiting the secondary school system to make a successful transition from high school to adult life in their community.
+An innovative service that provides the opportunity for young adults who are exiting the secondary school system to make a successful transition from high school to adult life in their community.
 It provides planning, encouragement, and support to develop choices about future life directions.

 Who can participate?